inventory management

 Inventory Management

-Lot numbers can also be used to track inventory levels and keep your manufacturing process running smoothly.
-By knowing how much product you have in stock, and when it was made, you can ensure that you are using and selling the right materials and products at the optimum time.
+By knowing how much product you have in stock and when it was made, you can make sure you’re using and selling the right materials and products at the right time.

 Fast Material Recalls